sifrr/sifrr/packages/browser/sifrr-dom/README.md

 customtag.$$(selector, /* shadowRoot = default: true if element uses shadow root else false */);
 // If shadowRoot is true, it selects elements inside element shadowRoot else it will select elements inside it
 ```

+Sifrr adds $ and $$ to all HTMLElements, and works same as querySelector and querySelectorAll.

 ### Synthetic events